Sales of newly built single-family homes in Arlington TX took an unexpected tumble last month as rising mortgage rates took a toll.

 “Everything is about supply right now,” said Jon Lawless, Fannie’s vice president for product development and affordable housing.
 “With these activities that we’re undertaking, we hope we can find something that finds a fast path to more supply.”

-In many cities, home values have surpassed their boom-era peaks.
-With lots of buyers priced out of
+In many cities including Arlington TX real estate, home values have surpassed their boom-era peaks.

 Home values set to continue rising in 97% of markets